lzhengwei/c-sharp_favorite-file/README.md

 1、None border form and make it as real tablet.

-2、C# listview usage indlude add item、icon and right mouse click show contextmenu.
+2、C# listview usage indlude add item、icon 、 right mouse click show contextmenu、drog item to change location.

 Here just simply introduce some key function at this program.

-Future work, Make file could change location in screen and add icon in contextmenu.

 If you want learn more about all project work or other problems, could send E-mail to contact me.